lorrainea/CNEFinder/README.md

     -d, --query-end		<int>		End CNE search at this position of query sequence.

   Optional:
-  -Q, --mem-length		<int>		Minimum length (in terms of CNE length) of merged matches to be extended.
+  -Q, --mem-length		<int>		Minimum length of maximal exact matches.
+Default:18.
+  -M, --merged-length		<dbl>		Minimum length (in terms of CNE length) of merged matches to be extended.
 Default:0.5.
-  -M, --merged-length		<int>		Minimum length of merged matches to be extended.
-Default:l.
   -s, --ext-threshold		<dbl>		Threshold to further extend similarity threshold by.
 Default:0.05.
   -u, --max-seq-length		<int>		Set a maximum length for the CNE.
 Default:2000.
   -p, --repeat-regions		<int>		Choose 1 to filter repetitive regions of genomes or 0 otherwise.
 Default:1.